Sky Cable: History

 On March 30, 1995, Central CATV Inc. was granted a 28-year provisional franchise to establish, construct, maintain and operated community antenna television system in the Philippines through Republic Act 7969.

 In 1997, Sky Vision Corporation acquired 47% of Pilipino Cable Corp., operator of Sun Cable for P900 million.

 In 2001, Benpres Holdings Inc. and Philippine Long Distance Telephone Company signed a master consolidation agreement for SkyCable Corporation to consolidate its interest.

-In July 2001, Unilink Communications Corp. operator of Home Cable, Philippines second largest cable TV company, merged its CATV operation to SkyCable and created Beyond Cable Inc. with an enterprise value of P14.5 billion.
+In July 2001, Unilink Communications Corp. operator of Home Cable, Philippines second largest cable TV company, merged its CATV operation with SkyCable and created Beyond Cable Inc. with an enterprise value of P14.5 billion.
 Beyond Cable Inc. controls 66.5% through Benpress Holdings Corp. and 33.5% through MediaQuest Holdings, Inc.

 On December 7, 2001, Beyond Cable Holdings Inc. was incorporated.

 In May 2011, Singaporean firm Sampaquita Communications Pte.
 Ltd. acquired 40 percent of SkyCable through Philippine Depositary Receipts worth P3.612 billion and P250 million of convertible notes to fund the expansion of SkyCable's broadband Internet and cable TV services.

 On May 11, 2012, SkyCable bought Destiny Cable Inc., Uni-Cable TV Inc. and Solid Broadband Corporation's cable TV and broadband internet assets and subscribers with consolidating value of P3.497 billion.

+On June 1, 2026, SkyCable discontinued its premium cable TV channels on its traditional platform as part of transition to a pure fiber network in which its premium cable TV channels will become available in Sky TV and at the same time, introduction of SKYCable Lite with limited channel lineup.

 Planned sale to PLDT and shutdown aborted

 On March 16, 2023, PLDT announced that it had entered into a sale and purchase agreement to acquire 100% of Sky Cable Corporation from Sky Vision Corporation, ABS-CBN Corporation and Lopez Inc. for billion.
 The acquisition would cover Sky's broadband business and related assets, subject to compliance with certain conditions including the termination or cessation Sky's pay TV and cable businesses.
 The deal is subject to regulatory approvals.
 While awaiting the required regulatory approvals, Sky's broadband and cable TV services would continue.

 On January 22, 2024, ABS-CBN Corporation disclosed that the Philippine Competition Commission allowed the transaction to proceed.
 The company also announced that parties would now work to close the sale.
 On January 26, 2024, Sky announced that it would discontinue its cable TV operations effective February 27.
 The final broadcast and sign-off of SKYcable was originally scheduled for February 26, 2024 at 11:59pm (PST).
+At the time, it was reported that the company had 300,000 cable subscribers and 350,000 broadband subscribers.

 However, on February 22, ABS-CBN Corporation announced that the company and PLDT mutually agreed to not push through with the sale of Sky Cable Corporation despite PCC approval.
 Alongside with this, the planned shutdown of its cable television service Sky Cable was shelved.